Donaldson, Tepesch lead Blue Jays past Rays

-He allowed four hits, three walks and one run in six-plus innings.
+Tepesch gave up four hits and three walks.
 The right-hander hit two batters and had no strikeouts as the Blue Jays (57-61) won their third game in a row.

 Roberto Osuna pitched a perfect 1 1/3 innings to earn his 30th save of the season.